CartoDB/documentation/app/content/spatial-extension-bq/reference.md

 * `geo`: `GEOGRAPHY` geography to extract the quadints from.
 * `resolution`: `INT64` level of detail or zoom.

-Returns an `ARRAY` of `INT64` quadints fully contained by the given geography at a given level of detail.
+Returns an `ARRAY` of `INT64` quadints that intersect with the given geography at a given level of detail.

 #### quadkey.ST_BOUNDARY